Loading...

 Night is a time of rigor, but also of mercy.
 There are truths which one can see only when it’s dark

-Isaac Bashevis Singer , em Teibele And Her Demon
+Isaac Bashevis Singer , in Teibele And Her Demon

 truth mercy night rigor